wovo/hwcpp/docs/readme.md

    inserts code snippets and TOC into the documents

 - _update.bat
+- _pdfs.bat

    (sorry, windows...)

+   _update runs update.py on the documents
-   runs update.py and uses pandoc + MiKTeX + some auto-installed packages to generate pdf versions of the documents
+   _pdfs uses pandoc + MiKTeX + some auto-installed packages
+   to generate pdf versions of the documents

 - pdfs

    pdf versions of the documents